 Is your property within the Natural Resource Overlay District?
 If so, there may be restrictions on how much of your property you are permitted to develop.

-Would you like further information on how to provide habitat in your own backyard?
-Follow this link to Metro's Nature Friendly Home Improvement webpage for more information!
+See further information on how to provide habitat in your own backyard with Metro's Nature-Friendly Home Improvement webpage!